Is The Lake Minnewanka Cruise Worth It?

 Who Runs this Experience?

-There is only one company that operates the cruises on Lake Minnewanka, and that is Pursuit.
-They are the same company that operates popular Banff attractions like the Banff Gondola, Athabasca Glacier Experience, and the Jasper Skywalk.
-You can book directly with Pursuit, or book on Viator.
+Only one company operates cruises on Lake Minnewanka: Pursuit.
+This company also operates popular Banff attractions like the Banff Gondola, Athabasca Glacier Experience, and the Jasper Skywalk.
+You can book directly with Pursuit or on Viator.

 Amenities Available on the Cruise